Septic System Inspection for Real Estate Transaction

 A typical full septic inspection will take between 2-3 hours on-site, plus up to 24 hours to put the report together.
 We can not put together a report on-site because it is important to look at all the pictures and sewer camera videos on a large screen for further analysis.

-If the septic inspection can not be carried out due to landscaping features or excessive depths (greater then 2') then a minimum charge of $100 applies or additional hourly charges of $85/hour will apply over the initial 2-3 hours.
+If the septic inspection can not be carried out due to landscaping features or excessive depths (greater then 2') then a minimum charge of $100 applies or an additional hourly charge of $100/hour will apply over the initial 2-3 hours.

 Our goal when conducting septic inspections is to educate and inform.
 Septic systems are small waste water treatment plants and with the right knowledge and maintenance you can easily learn how to operate it effectively.